 of prospective and projected meetings, elections and activities when

-coming to the ADF for accreditation.
+coming to the ADF for sanctioning.
 Clubs should

 provide a detailed account of future/projected fun matches, dog shows and

 Club Name: Your club’s name should identify your geographic center of